SPPC Today

 The Scripture readings are:

-This week we also look forward to our choir singing both the introit, The Lord is in His holy temple, and the anthem, Sing A New Song to the Lord by Natalie Sleeth.
+This week we also look forward to the singing of both the introit, Come into His presence, and the duet, The Holy City by Stephen Adams.

 Upcoming